jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_llm.md

 The method first initializes the `train_loss` variable to 0 and creates an empty dictionary `of_train_losses` to store the loss for every output feature.

 Then, it iterates over each output feature in the model's `output_features` dictionary.
-For text output features, it performs some additional preprocessing steps to align the target length with the predictions length and remove left padding from target tensors.
+For text output features, it performs some preprocessing steps to align the target length with the predictions length and remove left padding from target tensors.

 Next, it aligns the target tensors without padding to have equal length before aligning them with the prediction tensors.
 This is done by padding the target tensors with -100, which masks the input ids during the softmax cross entropy loss computation, ensuring that the loss is computed only for the target token IDs.